wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 <input type="password" name="new-password" autocomplete="new-password"/>
 ```

 Do **not** set `autocomplete="off"` on credential fields.
-All major browsers deliberately ignore `autocomplete="off"` for password inputs so that password managers keep working, so the attribute does not suppress storage or autofill — it only fights the password manager and works against [WCAG 2.2 SC 1.3.5](https://www.w3.org/WAI/WCAG22/Understanding/identify-input-purpose.html).
-Enabling password-manager support is the secure default; OWASP and modern scanners (ZAP, PortSwigger) no longer treat a missing `autocomplete="off"` as a finding, and disabling autocomplete on credential fields is no longer a recognised security control.
+All major browsers deliberately ignore `autocomplete="off"` for password inputs so that password managers keep working, so the attribute does not suppress storage or autofill; it only fights the password manager and works against [WCAG 2.2 SC 1.3.5](https://www.w3.org/WAI/WCAG22/Understanding/identify-input-purpose.html).
+Enabling password-manager support is the secure default; OWASP and modern scanners (ZAP, PortSwigger) no longer treat a missing `autocomplete="off"` as a finding, and disabling autocomplete on credential fields is no longer a recognized security control.
 This is a front-end control and applies to every rendered authentication form; see also the [React secure-coding guidance]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding/) for component-level forms.

 ### Heap Inspection

 A password or key left in memory after use can be read from a heap dump.
-The defence is the same as for any sensitive value: hold it in a mutable buffer (`char[]` in Java, `[]byte` in Go), never an immutable `String`, and zero the buffer as soon as the credential operation completes.
+The defense is the same as for any sensitive value: hold it in a mutable buffer (`char[]` in Java, `[]byte` in Go), never an immutable `String`, and zero the buffer as soon as the credential operation completes.
 The clearing helpers and the full rationale live with the rest of the secret-handling rules in [Cryptographic Failures](#cryptographic-failures).

 ---

 ## Software and Data Integrity Failures

 Integrity failures are about trusting code, configuration, or data whose provenance was never verified: an unsigned release, an image pulled by mutable tag, a CI job with more privilege than it needs, a serialized object that reconstructs into a gadget chain.
 Read [OWASP A08:2021](https://owasp.org/Top10/A08_2021-Software_and_Data_Integrity_Failures/) for the threat model, [SLSA](https://slsa.dev/) for the build-provenance levels to target, and [sigstore / cosign](https://docs.sigstore.dev/) for the keyless signing workflow used below.
-Dependency pinning, single-source resolution, and SBOM generation are integrity controls too, but they live in [Software Supply Chain Failures](#software-supply-chain-failures) — this section covers what happens to an artefact after it is built and what you accept across a trust boundary at runtime.
+Dependency pinning, single-source resolution, and SBOM generation are integrity controls too, but they live in [Software Supply Chain Failures](#software-supply-chain-failures); this section covers what happens to an artefact after it is built and what you accept across a trust boundary at runtime.

 WSO2-specific operational rules:

 * Sign every release artefact (JAR, container image, Helm chart, OS package) on protected infrastructure with a short-lived signing identity.
 Publish the signature next to the artefact, a SHA-256 checksum in the release notes, and the verification steps in the install guide.
 * Deployment manifests reference container images by digest (`@sha256:...`), never by mutable tag.
 A tag can be repointed under you; a digest cannot.
 * Every CI workflow declares an explicit minimum `permissions:` block.
-A `pull_request_target` trigger that exposes secrets runs only behind an approval step — untrusted PR code must never reach a secret-bearing job unreviewed.
+A `pull_request_target` trigger that exposes secrets runs only behind an approval step: untrusted PR code must never reach a secret-bearing job unreviewed.
 * Subresource Integrity (SRI) on any third-party JS or CSS loaded from a CDN, so a tampered asset fails to load rather than executing.
 * Sensitive write endpoints carry replay protection: a request-level `jti` or `nonce` that the server rejects on reuse within a bounded window, combined with a short request expiry.